JerseyTome Research Team

 Alternate Black: The "Back in Black" alternate with red accents.
 Worn sparingly but visually striking.
 Lower production numbers mean slightly higher secondary market prices.

 For a single-piece collection: buy red.
 It's the definitive LeBron Heat look.
-For investment: alternate black has better appreciation potential due to lower supply.
+For long-term collecting: alternate black has stronger appreciation potential due to lower supply.

 Authentication Guide